daryllxd/lifelong-learning/programming/ruby/rails/structuring-rails-applications.md

 ## Models

-Factory methods, queries, scopes, general validations *which are always applicable* , domain constraints such as "you cannot assign users from other organizations to other organizations". *Putting this kind of logic inA controllers' `:before_filter` or permission classes is not enough, I want to ensure the integrity of the data and make it impossible to bypass this restriction.*
+Factory methods, queries, scopes, general validations *which are always applicable* , domain constraints such as "you cannot assign users from other organizations to other organizations". *Putting this kind of logic in a controllers' `:before_filter` or permission classes is not enough, I want to ensure the integrity of the data and make it impossible to bypass this restriction.*

     validate :ensure_valid_organization